trento-project/web/Trento.Infrastructure.Commanded.EventHandlers.SapSystemDatabaseHealthEventHandler.md

 [🔗](https://github.com/trento-project/web/blob/main/lib/trento/infrastructure/commanded/event_handlers/sap_system_database_health_event_handler.ex#L4)

-This event handler is responsible to forward update database health commands to the SAP systems related to a database that has a new health state
+This event handler is responsible to forward update database health commands to the SAP systems related to a database that has a new health state.

+Once the resulting event is emitted, the event handler broadcasts its results.

 # `child_spec`